 Getting a good night’s sleep is a simple but powerful way to keep you feeling energised and positive.
 Routine can help, so try going to bed at a regular time.
 To relax your mind properly, avoid staring at a screen before bed.

 That might mean leaving your phone out of reach and using an alarm clock instead!

 Three quarters of the students surveyed by UniHealth said they don’t ask for help because they’re embarrassed, they don’t know how to access it or they think it’s a waste of time.
 Don’t let this be you!

 If you’re feeling stressed, anxious or depressed most of the time and the tips we’ve shared just aren’t helping, take that first step towards getting help and speak to someone.

-Want to find out what some of the UK’s leading employers are doing to support mental health in the workplace?
-Visit VERCIDA the UK’s leading diversity and inclusion career site who work with top employers to promote their positive diversity and inclusion initiatives
+Want to find out what some of the UK's leading employers are doing to support mental health in the workplace?
+Visit VERCIDA the UK's leading diversity and inclusion career with whom to promote their positive diversity and inclusion initiatives

 No comments yet.
 Be the first to post a comment